JVMartin/angel/readme.md

 gulp --production
 ```

-Note that files in the following folders are not included in VCS as they are compiled and copied
+Note that files in the following folders are not included in VCS as they are compiled and/or copied
 files:
 ```bash
 /public/css